-If you have a cat, situate your litter box in another room.
-Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
-Plus, the furnace could move the smelly odors around your home.
+If you have a cat, situate your litter box somewhere else.
+Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
+Plus, the furnace could move the stinky odors all over your home.

-You should also frequently sweep around your furnace to prevent dust from accumulating.
+You should also routinely vacuum by your furnace to stop dust from developing.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you need furnace replacement or annual maintenance in Lawrence, Scott Temperature can expertly handle your needs.
-Our highly trained technicians can repair any heating equipment model or brand.
+Whether you need furnace replacement or regular maintenance in Lawrence, Scott Temperature can expertly handle your needs.
+Our highly trained technicians can fix any heating equipment model or brand.